Philadelphia Union II: Stadium

 Philadelphia Union II plays home matches at Subaru Park in Chester, also home to the Philadelphia Union.
 Previously, they played matches at Goodman Stadium in Bethlehem for three seasons.

 Training facility

 Philadelphia Union II practices at the training fields next to Subaru Park in Chester, Pennsylvania.

 Club culture

 Supporters

 After announcing the creation of Bethlehem Steel FC, a supporters collaboration was soon formed.
 Largely organized through Facebook, the official supporters group emerged as the East End Army.
 The East End Army support the team from the lower bowl section of Goodman Stadium, dubbed "the Forge."
-The official pub partner for Philadelphia Union II is Golazo House located in Bethlehem, Pennsylvania.
+The official pub partner for Philadelphia Union II was Golazo House located in Bethlehem, Pennsylvania.

 Rivalries

-Philadelphia Union II is one of three USL teams in Pennsylvania, the others being Penn FC and the Pittsburgh Riverhounds.
+Philadelphia Union II was one of three USL teams in Pennsylvania, the others being Penn FC and the Pittsburgh Riverhounds.
 Since the 2015 season, Penn FC (formerly Harrisburg City Islanders) and Riverhounds compete for the Keystone Derby Cup, which currently excludes Bethlehem Steel FC.